about Push to log your mobile and bluetooth network!

 KML-files

-By enabling the ENABLE KML-TYPE option the Push-to-Log app will create KML-typed logfile as well when the logging is stopped.
+By enabling the ENABLE KML-TYPE option the Push-to-Log app will create KML-typed logfile as well when the logging is shown.
 This KML-file can be displayed by Google Earth and will show you your route in 3D.
 Furthermore, you can also follow the route as a real tour, showing you an eagle view for 1 or more seconds from the start point up to the last point (with some stepsize).
 You may change some KML tour parameters (check the KML Tour settings).
-However in some cases, the route might be disturbed by a deviating gps registration, but consider that as an personal surpise for you!

 Available settings